mud212/mudz.me/_recipes/Sweets/Gooey Chocolate Peanut Butter Banana Cake Bars.md

 Combine the chopped chocolate, peanut butter, and olive oil in a small saucepan over low heat.
-Stir until the chocolate and peanut butter is melted and evenly combined.[  ]{.Apple-converted-space}Pour into a large bowl and let cool for 2 minutes.
+Stir until the chocolate and peanut butter is melted and evenly combined.Pour into a large bowl and let cool for 2 minutes.

 Whisk in the mashed bananas, followed by the eggs, one at a time until